Q. Is Social Security considered income when I’m enrolling in a plan through the exchange?

 - Tax-exempt interest income.

-So in general, if you have Social Security income that isn’t include in your AGI on your tax return, you need to add it to your AGI to get the total household income on which subsidies are based.
+So in general, if you have Social Security income that isn’t included in your AGI on your tax return, you need to add it to your AGI to get the total household income on which subsidies are based.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.